avine/bem-flex-grid/README.md

 CSS flex grid, [BEM](http://getbem.com/) compliant.

-*A responsive grid system that perfectly fits to the window size in both width and height if needed and lets you design fixed dashboard as well as scrollable page of widgets.*
+*A responsive grid system based on the flex display property that perfectly fits to the window size in both width and height if needed and lets you design fixed dashboard as well as scrollable page of widgets.*

 [![Build Status](https://travis-ci.org/avine/bem-flex-grid.svg?branch=master)](https://travis-ci.org/avine/bem-flex-grid)